 Why take him down for dumping on the West Side when you could instead use him to catch corrupt city officials all over town?

 Because if John Christopher really was this “bribing machine,” then he presented the FBI with a unique opportunity.
-If he could could wear a wire—and record his meetings with city officials—record his bribes to city officials—there was no telling how many crooked politicians they could catch.
+If he could wear a wire—and record his meetings with city officials—record his bribes to city officials—there was no telling how many crooked politicians they could catch.